CleverCloud/clever-components/src/controllers/lost-focus-controller.md

 2. **Dialog focus restoration failure**: When a `cc-dialog` component closes and fails to restore focus to the element that opened it.
 This happens when:
    - An element is deleted while a dialog is open (e.g., a delete confirmation dialog)
    - The dialog tries to restore focus to the opening element (the delete button), but it no longer exists in the DOM
-   - The dialog dispatches a `cc-dialog-focus-restoration-fail` event containing the element it tried (and failed) to restore focus to
+   - The dialog dispatches a `cc-focus-restoration-fail` event containing the element it tried (and failed) to restore focus to
    - The controller listens for this event and checks if the failed element is part of a removed element matching the query selector
    - Even though the deleted element didn't have focus at the time of removal (the dialog did), this still represents a focus loss situation that needs to be handled